yiisoft/yii2/docs/guide/output-formatter.md

 Data Formatter
 ==============

-For formatting of outputs Yii provides a formatter class to make date more readable for users.
+For formatting of outputs Yii provides a formatter class to make data more readable for users.
-[[yii\i18n\Formatter]] is a helper class that is registered as an [application component](concept-components.md) name `formatter` by default.
+[[yii\i18n\Formatter]] is a helper class that is registered as an [application component](concept-components.md) named `formatter` by default.

 It provides a set of methods for data formatting purpose such as date/time values, numbers and other commonly used formats in a localized way.
 The formatter can be used in two different ways.

-1. Using the formatting methods(all formatter methods prefixed with `as`) directly:
+1. Using the formatting methods (all formatter methods prefixed with `as`) directly:

    ```php
    echo Yii::$app->formatter->asDate('2014-01-01', 'long'); // output: January 1, 2014